 If there is an engine overheat warning and the vehicle does not have a low coolant condition, and no steam is heard or seen, the problem may not be too serious.
 Sometimes the engine can get a little too hot when the vehicle:

-- Climbs a long hill on a hot day
+- Climbs a long hill on a hot day.

-- Stops after high-speed driving
+- Stops after high-speed driving.

-- Idles for long periods in traffic
+- Idles for long periods in traffic.

-- Tows a trailer.
-See Trailer

 If the DIC message comes on with no sign of steam, try this for a minute or so: